paesanilab/MBX/README.md

 - `box` is either a 9 element list, comma-separated and limited by brackets with the 3 vectors of the box: ax, ay, az, bx, by, bz, cx, cy, cz, or an empty list if one wants to run gas-phase calculations.
 - `twobody_cutoff` is the distance at which the 2-body interactions will be cut in the real space.
 If you are using polynomials, that should be the largest polynomial cutoff that you are using (usually 9.0 Angstrom) in periodic boundary conditions.
 In gas phase calculations, that should be set to a large number so the real space electrostatics and dispersion are properly calculated and fully accounted for.
 - `threebody_cutoff` is the cutoff for the 3-body polynomials.
 If only water is used, one can set that to 4.5, but if alkali metal ions or halides are used, it should be set to the maximum cutoff in any of the trimers used (7.0).
 - `dipole_tolerance` is the tolerance accepted for the induced dipoles iterative calculation.
 From one iteration to the other one, |mu(i,t+1) - mu(i,t)|^2 < dipole tolerance for any i.
-A value of 1E-08 is usually small enough (1E-06 may also be sufficient in some cases but, if it is used, it is recommended to verity the convergence of both structural and thermodynamic properties relative to simulations carried out with 1E-08).
+A value of 1E-08 is usually small enough.
 However, if the dipole solver used is aspc, the magnitude of the tolerance may have to be decreased up to 1E-10 or 1E-12.
 It is recommended to run a few thousand steps using aspc and cg for the dipole solver, and decide which is the dipole tolerance needed.
 - `dipole_max_it` is the maximum number of iterations allowed in the dipole iterative method calculation.
 If the number of iterations exceeds this value, MBX will throw an error message saying that the dipoles have diverged.
 - `dipole_method` is the method adopted to calculate the induced dipoles.
 Current options are `iter` (iterative), `cg` (conjugate gradient, faster than iter), and `aspc` (always stable predictor-corrector), which should only be used in simulations.
 All three solvers are implemented and available through i-PI or LAMMPS.
-- `alpha_ewald_XX` is the alpha used in the reciprocal space.
+- `alpha_ewald_{elec/disp}` is the alpha used in the reciprocal space.
 It should be set to 0 when running gas-phase calculations/simulations.
-- `grid_density_XX` is the number of grid points density.
+- `grid_density_{elec/disp}` is the Ewald grid points density.
-- `spline_order_XX` is the order of the splines used for interpolation.
+- `spline_order_{elec/disp}` is the order of the splines used for interpolation.
 - `ignore_2b_poly` a list of 2 element lists with the monomer pairs for which the 2-body polynomials will not be calculated.
 Example: `"ignore_2b_poly" : [["na+","h2o"]]`
 - `ignore_3b_poly` has a similar format as ignore_2b_poly, but with the difference that the list is a list of 3-element list.
 If a set of three monomer types is specified in this list, MBX won't calculate the 3-body polynomials for that given trimer.
 Example: `"ignore_3b_poly" : [["na+","h2o","h2o"]]`
 - `localhost` is the name of the socket.
 It MUST match the name in the XML file, otherwise it will send an error saying that the socket was not found.
 - `port` is used when interfacing with i-pi.
 It is the port that will hold the socket.
-Should be greater than 34500.
+Should be greater than `34500`.

 ## Main executables
-After installation, there will be the main executables in `$MBX_HOME/bin`.
+After installation, there will be the main executables in `$MBX_HOME/bin/`.
 - `single_point` will return the energy (Binding Energy) in kcal/mol for a given configuration.
 One can have multiple systems in the nrg file, and single point will return the energies of each one of them.
-If the flag to print gradients is activated (`PRINT_GRADS`; see source code in `$MBX_HOME/src/main/single_point.cpp`) it will also print the gradients.
+If `PRINT_GRADS` is manually enabled in the source code in (`$MBX_HOME/src/main/single_point.cpp`) it will also print the gradients.
 - `optimize` will optimize a given configuration.
 You can optimize a single nrg system, or pass an XYZ file with a set of configurations, in which all of them will be optimized.

 ## PEFs implemented